MohsenIT/name-matching-data-preparation/README.md

   <em>The general process of Swash name matching framework</em>
 </p>

 The rest of this markdown is dedicated to **Data Modeling** phase.
+This phase reads [raw dataset](https://github.com/MohsenIT/swash-data-modeling/tree/master/data). and constructs a reach HIN.
 For more information read [the related journal paper](https://www.sciencedirect.com/science/article/pii/S0957417419308322) .

 # 1- Network schema of the Swash layered HIN